miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 But today, there's a handful of languages that get embedded into everything.
 Of course ECMAScript in the browser which we know as JavaScript.
 But there's also Python, TCL and Lua.
-I think it's their size and licensing or something.
+I think it's their size and licensing or something that makes these languages so popular for embedding.
+You see them built into software all over the place, like DaVinci Resolve, Blender, InkScape, FreeCAD, etc.

 Oh, how I wish NeoVim chose Python.
 But they chose the Scheme-like Lua.
 Nothing wrong with it.
 Better than JavaScript, I guess.
 Point being, you can actually